ManavPatni/Safe-Zone/README.md

 # Safe-Zone
- A android app for natural disaster aleart and more.
+ A android app for natural disaster alert and more.
 By Manav Patni - Team Infinity